skip to content

 MUSIC CREATORS DESERVE TO BE PAID FOR THEIR WORK.

-At SoundExchange’s core is a principle: music creators deserve to be paid for their work.
-That principle is reflected not only in the company’s products and services that make it easier for creators to get paid, but also in its advocacy work before Congress, the White House, the European Union, and the U.S. Copyright Royalty Board; in court; and everywhere else the future of music is debated.
+This core principle is reflected not only in the SoundExchange’s products and services that make it easier for creators to get paid, but also in its advocacy work before Congress, the White House, the European Union, and the U.S. Copyright Royalty Board; in court; and everywhere else the future of music is debated.

 More than 700,000 music creators rely on SoundExchange to be their respected voice among the lawmakers, policymakers, and judges that shape and govern the business of music.